Gerry and the Pacemakers: History

 The band also starred in the early 1965 film, Ferry Cross the Mersey for which Marsden wrote much of the soundtrack.
-The film is sometimes referred to as "Gerry and the Pacemakers' version of A Hard Day's Night".
+The film was co-written by Coronation Street creator and writer Tony Warren and is considered to be their version of the Beatles' A Hard Day's Night.

 The title song was revived in 1989 as a charity single for an appeal in response to the Hillsborough football crowd disaster, giving Marsden – in association with other Liverpool stars, including Paul McCartney, Ringo Starr and Frankie Goes to Hollywood's Holly Johnson – another British number one.

 In the US, their recordings were released by the small New York City record label Laurie in 1963, with which they issued four singles without success.
 When the Beatles broke through in January 1964, Laurie's next regular single release of "Don't Let the Sun Catch You Crying" (Laurie 3284) became a big hit and, during 1964, Laurie coupled "How Do You Do It?" with "You'll Never Walk Alone" (Laurie 3261), and "I Like It" with "Jambalaya (On the Bayou)" (Laurie 3271), with some success.
 They appeared in the landmark concert film T.A.M.I.
-Show, released in December 1964, performing alongside Chuck Berry.
+Show, released in December 1964, performing alongside Chuck Berry, The Beach Boys, James Brown and The Rolling Stones.

 By late 1965, their popularity was rapidly declining on both sides of the Atlantic.
-They disbanded sometime in early to mid 1967, with much of their later recorded material never released in the UK.
-Gerry Marsden became a popular cabaret and children's TV entertainer.
-He and his pianist Jose McLaughlin reformed the Pacemakers in 1972 with fellow Liverpool musicians Billy Kinsley and Pete Clarke.
+They disbanded either in October 1966 or sometime in early-to-mid-1967, (or perhaps in 1969) with much of their later recorded material never released in the UK.
+Gerry Marsden maintained a low-key (but popular) career on television, including on TV variety shows and as a regular slot on children's television in The Sooty Show.
+He also starred in the West End musical Charlie Girl alongside Derek Nimmo and Anna Neagle.

+While working as a solo artist, Gerry Marsden began working with pianist and musical director Jose McLaughlin in 1970.
+In 1972, Gerry Marsden and McLaughlin reformed the Pacemakers in 1972 with fellow Liverpool musicians Billy Kinsley (bass) and Pete Clarke (drums).
+Kinsley had previously been a member of The Merseybeats, the Kinsleys, and Rockin' Horse.
+(Kinsley would later reunite Rockin' Horse after leaving the Pacemakers and rename his new group Liverpool Express).
+Clarke had previously been a member of a band called The Escorts.
 In April 1973, this second version of the group became the only Merseybeat band to ever record for the John Peel Show on BBC Radio.
 The tracks from that show have now been included on the album Gerry and the Pacemakers Live at the BBC, released on Parlophone Records in October 2018.
-Since then, Marsden occasionally toured with various line-ups of the band on the oldies circuit.
+Since then, Marsden often toured with various lineups of the band on the oldies circuit.
+By the mid-1980s, Gerry and the Pacemakers toured nine months every year (in the words of David Fricke of Rolling Stone) "doing lucrative cabaret gigs and nostalgia rock shows in Europe, North America, and Australia."